edgi-govdata-archiving/web-monitoring-processing/README.md

 * A Python API to the web-monitoring-db Rails app in ``web_monitoring.db``
 * Python functions and a command-line tool for importing snapshots from the Internet Archive into web-monitoring-db.
-* An HTTP API for diffing two documents according to a variety of algorithms.
-  (Uses the Tornado web framework.)

 Legacy projects that may be revisited:
 * [Example HTML](https://github.com/edgi-govdata-archiving/web-monitoring-processing/tree/main/archives) providing useful test cases.